 It could also be because “Football” was already taken – by Atari in 1978 with what is widely considered to be the first true sports video game, and also the first arcade game to be controlled by trackball.
-It was ported to the Atari 2600, robbing this title of the honor of first console sports or first football title by years.
 However, Atari’s Football was a gray screen with players made up of X’s and O’s.
 10 Yard Fight featured color, and nine-on-nine short, little human-shaped players.
 Both games still played about the same though, which is to say, it’s only the basics.
 If you’re looking for something serious, Tecmo Bowl is closer, and the Madden series much later on will deliver, but 10 Yard is still a reasonably fun football game.

 Like most early NES titles, 10 Yard Fight was originally designed for the arcades and got ported two years later for some quick home bucks.
 The arcade version featured the same gameplay here, except it was limited to a time-based scoring system.
 You always played offense, and had a minute or so to beat a level by scoring a touchdown or end your game by failing to convert on 4th down.
 Success would just send you to a new scenario, and as a new “level.”
 Luckily, this gameplay was expanded when brought home to the NES.
 You now play through four 30-minute quarters, though time is accelerated.
 You will also now play both offense and defense, changing sides when appropriate by the traditional rules of American Football.